tombisho/dsSyntheticClient/README.md

 # dsSyntheticClient

-This is a DataSHIELD client side package for generating synthetic data.
+`dsSyntheticClient` is a DataSHIELD client side package for generating synthetic data.

 Please also look at the server side package `dsSynthetic`